-Support the production of gamebird chicks
+Support the production of game bird chicks

 Overview

-This standard is about supporting the production of gamebird chicks.
-It relates to the work activities that you undertake to support the incubation and hatching of gamebird eggs.
+This standard is about supporting the production of game bird chicks.
+It relates to the work activities that you undertake to support the incubation and hatching of game bird eggs.

 To meet this standard you will be able to:

-• load gamebird eggs into incubator
+• load game bird eggs into an incubator

-• maintain gamebird eggs in incubation
+• maintain game bird eggs in incubation

 • maintain the hatching process

-• unload gamebird chicks from a hatcher
+• unload game bird chicks from a hatcher.

 For you to fully understand the content of the standard, and the activities it describes, it is important that you are able to understand the terms used within the standard.
-See Glossary for some definitions that should help you with this.
+See the Glossary for some definitions that should help you with this.

 Performance criteria